Call for abstracts

-- Education and Training: this stream includes some sessions on animal user training, professional development (including a day dedicated to animal technicians and carers), some focus on training delivery in practice, and how to make assessments a key part of a successful education scheme.
+- Education and Training: this stream includes some sessions on animal user training, professional development (including a day focusing on animal technicians and caregivers), some deal with training delivery in practice, and how to make assessments a key part of a successful education scheme.

-- Reproducibility and Translation: this stream discusses animal research reporting and focus on three aspects of the reproducibility conundrum: experimental design, genetic quality, and microbiota management.
+- Reproducibility and Translation: this stream discusses animal research reporting and focuses on three aspects of the reproducibility conundrum: experimental design, genetic quality, and microbiota management.

-- Model Management: this stream details a wide range of key considerations for the development of a project: from 3Rs implementation including ending severe suffering and pain management, to adapting the animal facility to latest technologies.
+- Model Management: this stream details a wide range of key considerations for the development of a project: from 3Rs implementation including the termination of severe suffering and pain management, to adapting the animal facility to the latest technologies.

-- Severity Classification: this stream is made of four half day workshops on how to classify and report severity, one workshop to train the trainers on severity, and one session dedicated to severity classification in aquatics.
+- Severity Classification: this stream is made of four half-day workshops on the classification and reporting severity, one workshop to train the trainees on severity, and one session focusing on the severity classification in aquatics.

 Abstract Submission Form